Zireael-N/PNGStego/README.md

 #### File integrity verification

-Starting with 1.0.2, files containing SHA1 + SHA256 hashes signed with a GPG key will be available for downloading.

-You can calculate SHA1 hashes with [MS FCIV](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11533).

 To verify that you've downloaded binaries compiled by the repository's owner, you'll need [GnuPG](https://en.wikipedia.org/wiki/Gpg4win) and this key:

 ```